Adventure Sailing Holiday: Spitsbergen

 Our expedition sailing yachts only have between 7 and 10 berths on them.
 When you book, you are committing to take one of these places.
 Due to these very limited numbers, we will often have turned away someone else who would have liked the berth.
 Unlike many other holidays, please understand this gives us little if any flexibility to make changes or to move trips.
 We will always endeavour to assist you (& the earlier you tell us the better), but unless we can find someone else to take your place, we usually cannot move your booking.

-This is a typical itinerary for Spitsbergen to Tromsø.
-If you are on the route headed north, please just reverse it – there is no significant difference!
+This is a typical itinerary.
 What makes expeditions so special however is that there can be no fixed itinerary and so no part of this is guaranteed.
 It is indicative of a typical expedition to this region.
 The wind and the weather ultimately shape what’s possible each day and you are in the very high latitudes where the weather can be glorious or cold and harsh.
 But that’s what the adventure’s all about!

 Briefings and training

 Today is all about getting up to speed with the boat.
 Whether you are a complete novice or more experienced sailor, everyone benefits from detailed introductions, safety briefings and training sessions.
 You will have two highly experienced instructors to guide you through every aspect that you need to know to have a great sailing holiday.
 By lunchtime we should be casting off the lines, hoisting the sails and working through all the key sailing manoeuvres such as tacking and gybing, reefing and knot tying!
 By the end of the day everyone on board should feel comfortable with the basics – even though there’s more to learn and practice every day.
-We’ll find a lovely anchorage to spend the night in front of a glacier.
+We’ll find a lovely anchorage to spend the night under the Norwegian stars.

 Debriefs, clean up and goodbyes